-- 1 In the Navigation pane, click Create Backup Job. - You can also start the wizard from the Guided Configuration link.
+- TIP: To use an existing set, click Create Backup Job, and select the set from the Selections list. - 1 In the Navigation pane, click Create Backup Job. - You can also start the wizard from the Guided Configuration link.
 In the Navigation pane, click Guided Configuration.
-On the NetVault Configuration Wizard page, click Create backup jobs. - 2 In Job Name, specify a name for the job. - Assign a descriptive title that lets you easily identify the job for monitoring its progress or restoring data.
-The job name can contain alphanumeric and non-alphanumeric characters, but it cannot include non-English characters.
-On Linux, the names can have a maximum of 200 characters.
+On the NetVault Configuration Wizard page, click Create backup jobs. - 2 In Job Name, specify a name for the job. - Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
+The job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On Linux, the name can have a maximum of 200 characters.
 On Windows, there is no length restriction.
-However, a maximum of 40 characters is recommended on all platforms. - 3 Click Create New next to the Selections list. - 4 On the NetVault Backup Selections page, enter a name for the set in the Backup Selection Set box, and then open the NetVault Backup Client on which the plug-in is installed. - 5 In the list of plug-ins, open Plug-in for PostgreSQL. - The plug-in attempts to connect to the database server with the name and password specified in the Configure dialog.
-After successful authentication, the added database clusters will be displayed. - 6 Open the target database-cluster node, and you will see two nodes: Configuration Files and All Databases.
+However, a maximum of 40 characters is recommended on all platforms. - 3 Next to the Selections list, click Create New. - 4 In the list of plug-ins, open Plug-in for PostgreSQL.

+The plug-in attempts to connect to the database server with the name and password specified in the Configure dialog box.
+After successful authentication, the added database clusters are displayed.

-- To make Full Database Cluster backups, do one of the following: - To back up all the databases (including Template Databases) and the configuration files contained in the cluster, select the database-cluster node. - To back up only the databases (including Template Databases), select the All Databases node (or clear the Configuration Files node after selecting the database-cluster node). - To select individual databases or tables, do the following: - Open the All Databases node, and select the required databases.
-To include Template Databases in the backup, select the node (for example, template1). - For individual table selection, open the applicable database node.
-Select the database node, which will automatically include all the tables, and then clear the check boxes for the tables that you want to exclude from the backup.
+- 5 Open the target database-cluster node, and you see two nodes: Configuration Files and All Databases. - To make Full Database Cluster backups, do one of the following: - To back up all the databases, including Template Databases, and the configuration files contained in the cluster, select the database-cluster node. - To back up only the databases, including Template Databases, select the All Databases node, or clear the Configuration Files node after selecting the database-cluster node. - To select individual databases or tables, do the following: - Open the All Databases node, and select the required databases.
+To include Template Databases in the backup, select the node, for example, template1. - For individual table selection, open the applicable database node.
+Select the database node, which automatically includes all the tables, and then clear the check boxes for the tables that you want to exclude from the backup.